-BGS Transfusion 2020 will take place on the Jubilee Campus, Nottingham University from 27th April to 29th April 2020.
+BGS Transfusion 2026 will again take place on the Jubilee Campus, Nottingham University from 13th to 15th April 2026.
 All lectures, meals and accommodation will be on site within easy walking distance.
 The whole campus is fully disabled compliant and adapted bedrooms are available.

 Jubilee Campus is easily accessible by major road links (M1), rail links (Nottingham) and air links (East Midlands Airport), situated within the beautiful, vibrant city of Nottingham.